D-Luop/PlexxisTanStackApp/README.md

 ### **How to run application:**
- Install Docker and Docker Compose.
+ Install Docker and Docker Compose: https://docs.docker.com/get-started/get-docker/

  **Download** the `docker-compose.yml file` from the github repository: https://github.com/D-Luop/PlexxisTanStackApp